uGOsnow

 If you’re riding nearby Stubai Glacier, the 4 day pass actually includes Schlick 2000 – and a day here (or more) is definitely worth it.

 Schlick 2000 is also part of the Ski+City Pass, which covers a bunch of ski resorts in close proximity to Innsbruck as well as additional attractions.
-If you’re looking for value and you want to ride loads of different ski areas such as Stubai, Axamer Lizum and Kuhtai then you might find this a great option.
+If you’re looking for value and you want to ride loads of different ski areas such as Stubai Glacier, Axamer Lizum and Kuhtai then you might find this a great option.
 Ski+City Innsbruck pass starts from €147 for 2 days, or €392 for 7 days.
 At €56 per day, it makes sense to get this pass if you’re going to be riding the bigger and more expensive ski areas such as Stubai.

 Food, drink and apres ski